 Autumnal Equinox Celebrations

-In the United States, even people who do not practice the Mabon rituals have their own traditions and activities that begin around the Autumnal Equinox.
-The arrival of fall marks the beginning of country fairs and festivals, the preparation for Halloween with the harvesting of pumpkins, and giving thanks for all the food that the harvests have produced during Thanksgiving.
+In Canada and the United States, even people who do not practice the Mabon rituals have their own traditions and activities that begin around the Autumnal Equinox.

 As fall arrives, the festival season commences and preparations for them are in full bloom.
 Some of the most important festivals we celebrate during fall across the globe are: